zhenlw/umvc3-120/README.md

 3. a little less input lag, perhaps.

 ## how to use
-First you need a 120hz monitor, a powerful enough PC (actually an intel i3 + an old gtx750 are enough for 1080p play), and of course a steam account with the UMVC3 game purchased.
+First you need a 120hz monitor, a powerful enough PC (actually an intel i3 + an old gtx750 are enough for 1080p play), and of course a steam account with the UMVC3 game purchased and installed.

 Then you can download the zipped file (umvc3-120.zip here), put the unzipped content in the umvc3.exe installation location, which normally is "C:\Program Files (x86)\Steam\steamapps\common\ULTIMATE MARVEL VS. CAPCOM 3".
+(It won't replace any file, but put an extra patched program, usually named umvc3-120.exe)

-Then just run the program (with steam up and logged in) to enjoy the smoothness.
+Then just run the patched program (with steam up and logged in) to enjoy the smoothness.

 ## files description
-binumvc3-120.zip           : the current binaries.
+bin/umvc3-120.zip           : the current binaries.

 src/umvc3-120.1337         : the patch "source" made/used with x64dbg.